Faculty Portrait

 Latin: advanced reading and translation

-Ancient Greek: intermediate reading and translation
+Ancient Greek: advanced reading and translation

 Publications